SomeoneInParticular/CART/README.md

 1. Next to the "User:" row, select the `+` button.
 2. Fill in the details prompted to you by the resulting popup, and click "OK"

 If you have already registered yourself, you can select your user-name from dropdown instead.

+### Data Selection

+This is a path to the directory containing the files you want to.
+Unless explicitly specified otherwise (via an absolute path), CART will assume all directory references are relative to this directory.
+Aside from this, the contents of this directory can be in any structure you like (though, in absence of a pre-existing format, we recommend the [BIDS](https://bids-specification.readthedocs.io/en/stable/) format)

+To select the Data Path:

+0. Select the `CART` module, if you have not done so already.
+1. Next to the "Data Path:" row, click the `...` button.
+2. Navigate to the desired directory in the resulting pop-up dialog.
+3. Click "Choose" to confirm your choice.

+## Starting a Task

+Once you've specified a user and a data folder, you can run a "task" on the data.
+This requires selecting the task you want to do, and defining a set of cases you want to run the task on (a "cohort").

+### Task

+Selecting a Task is simple; simply select the task you want to run from the drop-down menu labelled "Task".
+By default, CART provides a number of pre-defined tasks for you to use:

+* **[Multi-Contrast Segmentation](./CART/CARTLib/examples/MultiContrastSegmentation/README.md)**: General purpose segmentation review and correction tool.
+Specify a "primary" segmentation you want to evaluate, and CART will load it (and anything else you want to reference) into view for you to review, correct, or replace entirely.
+* **[Registration Review](CART/CARTLib/examples/RegistrationReview/README.md)**: Based on a set of volumes and corresponding segmentations, mark each case as properly registered or not.

+In the future, you will also be able to register arbitrary Tasks, either created by you or downloaded from other developers.

 ### Cohort

-A "Cohort" is a set of "cases" you want to iterate through.
-What a "case" entails is largely up to you; it can represent a single patient, a subset of the data, or any other collection of resources you want to want to group together to iteratively do something with/too.
+The "Cohort" is a set of "cases" you want to apply the task too iteratively.
+What a "case" entails is largely up to you; it can represent a single patient, a single timepoint, or any other grouping that you desire.

-In CART, a cohort (and the cases within it) are managed through a CSV file; one each row (barring the first) represents a single case, and each column a resource that case may need/have.
+In CART, a cohort (and the cases within it) are managed through a CSV file; one each row (barring the first, being the "header") represents a single case, and each column a resource that case can have.

-The only strict requirement of a cohort CSV file is that it must have a `uid` column, which contains a unique string.
-CART uses this string to track each case internally, so please ensure that the each case has a unique value here!
-Aside from this constraint, it is otherwise up to you what resources each case should include; as long as they're formatted in a way that the [Task](#task) you intend to run can interpret it, it is free game!
+The only strict requirement of a cohort CSV file is that it must have a `uid` column, and that each case within the dataset have a unique value in this column.
+CART uses this string to track each case both internally (for iteration) and externally (for output management); as such, please ensure the values for this column are distinct and meaningful to you whenever possible.

+Aside from this constraint, it is otherwise up to the Task you selected what resources each case should include.
+Most Tasks will document these requirements in a README or wiki of some kind.
 For example, the cohort file for a segmentation review task could look something like this:

 ```
 uid,volume_t2w,segmentation_deepseg